 The fireplace opening should be inspected and repairs made where necessary.
 Any chair brick or fireback may be left in situ, providing that the dimensional requirements for debris collection space and spigot clearances are met.
 See diagram below..

-The opening WIDTH and HEIGHT dimensions should be between 375mm and 450mm wide, and 540mm (see note below) to 575mm high.
+The opening WIDTH and HEIGHT dimensions should be between 350mm and 450mm wide, and 540mm to 575mm high.
+For flues used with solid fuel, minimum WIDTH is 380mm.